DoctorDerek/calendar-appointments/README.md

 ## Required Features

-1. 🟩 Added the ability to add new reminders for a user-entered date and time
+1. ✅ Added the ability to add new reminders for a user-entered date and time
-   - If you click on the green Floating Action Button at the bottom right corner of the screen, an empty dialog will now open. **I used this space to create the Add Reminder user interface**.
-2. 🟩 Limited reminders to no more than a maximum of 30 characters.
+2. ✅ Limited reminders to no more than a maximum of 30 characters.
-3. 🟩 Allowed the user to select a color when creating a reminder and display it appropriately.
+3. ✅ Allowed the user to select a color when creating a reminder and display it appropriately.
-4. 🟩 Displayed reminders on the calendar view in the correct time order.
+4. ✅ Displayed reminders on the calendar view in the correct time order.
-   - If you click on a calendar cell, an empty dialog will now appear.
-I also used this space to display reminders.
-5. 🟩 Properly handled overflow when multiple reminders appear on the same date.
+5. ✅ Properly handled overflow when multiple reminders appear on the same date.

 ## Additional Features